-Those of you who have been following on Instagram (@xameliax) will know that a couple of weeks ago Joe and I jetted off to Mexico for a week of all inclusive luxury and relaxation at The Hard Rock Hotel Riviera Maya!
+Those of you who have been following on Instagram (@xameliax) will know that a couple of weeks ago I jetted off to Mexico for a week of all inclusive luxury and relaxation at The Hard Rock Hotel Riviera Maya!
 This is our second visit to Mexico after relaxing in the Hideaway at Royalton Riviera Cancun last February and loving it so we knew exactly where we wanted to book for a bit of new year sunshine (and amazing margaritas) this year!
 We had a look online and found a killer deal at The Hard Rock Hotel Riviera Maya and didn’t hesitate to book – 7 days, all inclusive, flying from Manchester in less than 7 weeks time – bikini body training = ON!

 We flew with Thomas Cook who weren’t bad but didn’t come close to the Thomson Dreamliner we experienced last year.
 We had a pleasant 10 hour flight none the less with some great films (you need to pay an extra £4 for the decent ones), nice James Martin in-flight food (main meal and afternoon tea) with a few cheeky gins to wash it all down with – unlike Thomson’s Dreamliner you have to pay for these at standard airplane prices.
 We saved a LOT of money on our package deal going through Thomas Cook at the time so these little extras weren’t the end of the world but we do feel like Thomson had the finer details sorted on their long haul flights whereas Thomas Cook still felt a little like a cheaper short haul Europe flight.